olsenben/Data_Science_Technical_Mini_Project/README.md

 ## JSON examples and exercises

-Get familiar with packages for dealing with JSON study examples with JSON strings and files work on exercise to be completed and submitted
+Get familiar with packages for dealing with JSON.
+Study examples with JSON strings and files.
+Work on exercise to be completed and submitted
 reference: http://pandas.pydata.org/pandas-docs/stable/io.html#io-json-reader
 data source: http://jsonstudio.com/resources/